 Jacqueline Alvarez directs the Counseling Center.
 She received her BA in psychology and sociology from the University of Notre Dame and her Ph.D. from The Ohio State University, where after she completed a doctoral internship at the University of Texas at Austin.
 Her approach to therapy integrates many theories, and at heart she is a developmentalist who believes strongly in biopsychosocial and systems models.
 She often works within a solution-focused framework, and draws heavily on Acceptance and Commitment Therapy (ACT), and Emotion Focused Therapy (EFT).
 Some areas of particular clinical interest include complex intersections of identity, positive psychology, self-esteem and shame, anxiety and perfectionism, depression, couples counseling, and family dysfunction.

-Mary Breen is the Office Manager/Administrative Assistant.
-She has several years of administrative support experience both within and outside of the College, and provides administrative assistance to the Counseling Center’s Director and staff.
-She arranges and schedules appointments for students wishing to utilize the Counseling Center’s services.
-Mary will respond to students’, parents’, faculty, staff and administrators’ concerns and inquiries while maintaining confidentiality.
-She is available to assist students and outside providers with questions regarding the Amherst College Student Health Insurance.
-Mary also assists the Director of Training in coordinating the recruiting of practicum students for each academic year.
+Mary Breen is the Counseling Center's Office Manager/Administrative Assistant for the Scott House location.
+She has several years of administrative support experience both within and outside of the College.
+She provides administrative assistance to the Counseling Center’s Director and clinical staff.
+Mary arranges and schedules appointments for students wishing to utilize the Counseling Center’s services, and will respond to concerns and inquiries while maintaining confidentiality.
+She is available to assist students and outside providers with questions regarding the Amherst College Student Health Insurance. .

 Annery Lola Brown received her Master’s Degree in Social Work from Springfield College.
 She has previously worked at the Hampden County Sherriff’s Department and Community Substance Abuse Centers, Baystate Medical Center, and Providence Behavioral Health Hospital.
 She was instrumental in implementing a grant funded program at Baystate Medical Center that addressed substance use disorder and pregnancy.
 She has taught as an Adjunct Professor at Elms College and Holyoke Community College.
 Fluent in Spanish and English, she provides clinical services in both languages.
 Her clinical and therapeutic works encompass the fields of addiction, trauma, chronic mental illness, domestic violence and mood disorders.
 Her theoretical orientation integrates psychodynamic, cognitive behavioral, strength focused, feminist and systems theory.
 Her varied clinical interests include positive psychology, narrative psychology, identity development, anxiety, depression and self-care.
 Annery enjoys working collaboratively with individuals to self-advocate, build resiliency and explore an individual’s infinite potential to author and narrate their own stories.